 keras.preprocessing.sequence.pad_sequences(sequences, maxlen=None, dtype='int32')

-argument if provided, or the length of the longest sequence otherwise.
-Sequences that are shorter than nb_timesteps
+Transform a list of nb_samples sequences (lists of scalars) into a 2D numpy array of shape (nb_samples, nb_timesteps). nb_timesteps is either the maxlen argument if provided, or the length of the longest sequence otherwise.
+Sequences that are shorter than nb_timesteps are padded with zeros at the end.

-Return: 2D numpy array of shape (nb_samples, nb_timesteps)
+Return: 2D numpy array of shape (nb_samples, nb_timesteps).

 Arguments: